Long-range quantum emitter interactions mediated by a non-local metasurface: Application to qubit-qubit entanglement: Results

-In free space, significant dipole-dipole interactions only occur for QE separations $d$ satisfying $d < \lambda_0$ \cite{stokes2018master}.
-Due to the $4\pi$ solid angle radiance of the dipoles, only a small quantity of radiation from the source dipole is emitted in the direction of the target dipole.
-We will show that QE-metasurface platforms can be engineered to enhance desired dipole emission through coupling to resonant modes, facilitating dipole-dipole interactions over macroscopic separations $d>\lambda_0$.
-We consider two types of optical resonance, namely, the electric dipole BIC and the magnetic dipole BIC~\cite{Abujetas21}.
-The LDOS and the CDOS are computed numerically using the Python package SMUTHI \cite{egel2021smuthi} (see Methods).
+In free space, significant dipole-dipole interactions only occur for separations $d < \lambda_0$ \cite{stokes2018master}, since radiation from one dipole spreads isotropically and only a small fraction reaches the target.
+By contrast, we will show that QE–metasurface platforms can be engineered to enhance emission through resonant modes, enabling dipole-dipole interactions over macroscopic separations $d>\lambda_0$.
+As mentioned earlier, we focus here on two types of optical resonance: the electric-dipole BIC (ED-BIC) and the magnetic-dipole BIC (MD-BIC)C~\cite{Abujetas21}.
+In each case, the LDOS and the CDOS are computed numerically using the Python package SMUTHI (see Supplemental Material (SM), Sec.~I \cite{SM}).

+To model the two-QE system dynamics we use the reduced density matrix $\rho(t)$, which satisfies a Lindblad master equation of the same form as in free space~\cite{Agarwal2012}, but with coefficients given by Eqs.~(\ref{eq:gamma_coll}) and (\ref{eqn:collective_coupling_rate}) to account for the metasurface environment (details are provided in SM, Sec.~II \cite{SM}).
+This equation is valid in the weak-coupling regime.
+We have verified that at $h=4\,$nm the QEs remain weakly-coupled to the metasurface provided dipole moment magnitudes do not exceed $\sim90\,$Debye (see SM, Sec.~III \cite{SM}).
+Consequently, in solving the master equation with the Python package QuTIP, we restrict to $p\sim3\,$Debye (see SM, Sec.~I \cite{SM}).